GACJ/callingitround/content/docs/conducting/2_coursing_orders/index.md

 ## Notes

+[^1]: Writing 53246 instead of 5324 gives more information and is less ambiguous.
+However, you will see 5324 at least as commonly as 53246, so I feel working with these abbreviated coursing orders is a useful skill to build.
+When you start calling and conducting on higher stages, too, the coursing orders will also commonly be abbreviated, and using this convention for minor gives good practice.

-[^1]: For some bands, it's sufficient to shout that the bells are crossed and they'll immediately right themselves.
+[^2]: For some bands, it's sufficient to shout that the bells are crossed and they'll immediately right themselves.
 However, there are some things you can do as a conductor to make that swapping easier; see [Giving Guidance](../../supplemental_skills/3_giving_guidance) for more information.